0xB10C/ofac-sanctioned-digital-currency-addresses/README.md

 ## Usage Examples

-The SDN list as XML file (~55 MB in Feb.
-2021) can be downloaded, for example, via `wget`:
+The SDN list as XML file (~80 MB in May 2023) can be downloaded, for example, via `wget`:

 ``` console